 Does my interpretation of “Trace Time” connect with how you see those lyrics?
 Or do you have a totally different understanding than I do?
 If you see it differently, and there certainly are different options available please comment on it below.

 Musical lyrics and Koans are both related to blocked creative flow, think about it.
 Both song lyrics and Zen Koans require that we stretch ourselves beyond the ordinary, and move toward resolution.
+Both Zen Koans and Song Lyrics invite us to hear them and see them with an unknowing mind.
 Both musical lyrics and Zen Koans lend themselves to multiple interpretations and both require us to come at them with a non-ordinary approach to problem solving.
-Unblocking Creativity easily could be a 3rd category and fits easily into the same bucket of requirements a song lyrics and Zen Koans.
+Unblocking Creativity easily could be a 3rd category and fits easily into the same bucket of requirements of song lyrics and Zen Koans.

 Actively Unblocking Creativity asks us to see things differently instead of banging our heads against the wall while we wail about how blocked we are.
 For a moment and for a bit of fun imagine your whole team finding their own spot on the wall, and in unison banging their heads in hopes of unblocking creativity.